RunningChickenDev/ChickenGameLibrary/README.md

+(This is on the branch for the first refactor)

 # ChickenGameLibrary
 A game library made for the CASIO fx-9860 GII calculator.
 Might work on other CASIO calculators as well, like the Prizm.